amcates/raspberry-hot-tub/README.md

 * Ruby 2.4.2
 * Just bundle install (Gemfile)
 * For Twilio (to use rails runner "Client.sms_status", requires twilio.env file)
+* Using Ratchet (goratchet.com) so it's designed to be viewed on mobile devices but will work on normal web browser
+* Using Canvas Gauges (canvas-gauges.com)

 git clone https://github.com/amcates/raspberry-hot-tub.git